Medical Laboratory Science

 What are the job placement rates after graduation?

-The placement rate for our graduates is nearly 100%.
+The main outcome measure of this program is employment in the Medical Laboratory Science field.
+The employment rate for our graduates is 100%, exclusive of students who go on to graduate school.
 Often graduates are hired by the hospitals where they do their Phase II training.